nmayorov/nmayorov.github.io/content/posts/verify_smoother/index.md

 In each run the state for 1000 epochs was computed.
 For brevity and simplicity I don't analyze correlation between the states (off-diagonal elements of the covariance).

-## Variable realization plots
+## Plots for a single simulation run

-Plots for the variables during one simulation run are depicted below.
+Plots of the variables for one run are depicted below.
 The plots in the second row enlarges the end part of the plots in the first row.

 [![state_sample](figs/state_sample.svg)](figs/state_sample.svg)

-As you can see the true state behaves erratically, especially $x_2$ as directly affected by the noise.
+As you can see the true state behaves somewhat erratically, especially $x_2$ as directly affected by the noise.
 The same can be said for the filter estimates.
-Whereas the smoothed estimates are indeed significantly smoother and qualitatively more accurate (closer to the true state).
+Whereas the smoother estimates are indeed significantly smoother and qualitatively more accurate (closer to the true state).

 A plot for the noise during one run is depicted below.